 Discontinue use of Enemeez Enemas if resistance is encountered.
 Forcing the Enemeez Enema may result in injury or damage to the rectum.
 If the enema is not administered properly and occasional rectal examinations are not performed, serious complications can arise.
 Occasional rectal exams are imperative for patients with impaired rectal function, especially loss of sensation.

 Individuals with sensitivity to Benzocate should not use Enemeez Plus Enemas.
 If rectal irritation or a rash around the anus appears, the Enemeez Plus Enemas should be discontinued.
 Prolonged administration with mineral oil should be discontinued.

-Do not use laxative products such as Enemeez Enemas when abdominal pain, nausea or vomiting are present nor for a period longer than one week unless directed by a doctor.
+Do not use laxative products when abdominal pain, nausea or vomiting are present nor for a period longer than one week unless directed by a doctor.
 If you have noticed a sudden change in bowel habits while using Enemeez Enemas that persists over a period of two weeks, consult a doctor before using a laxative.
-Rectal bleeding or failure to have a bowel movement after use of a laxative such as Enemeez Enemas may indicate a serious condition, and you should discontinue use of the Enemeez Enemas and consult your doctor.
+Rectal bleeding or failure to have a bowel movement after use of a laxative may indicate a serious condition, and you should discontinue use of the Enemeez Enemas and consult your doctor.